dumdirt/bash-number-guessing-game/README.md

 # Bash Number-Guessing Game

+## Introduction
+Hello!
-This is a simple number-guessing game I created for fun using a Bash script!
+I made this simple number-guessing game for fun.
+Please enjoy.

+## Game Information
+The player is prompted to guess a randomly generated number between 1 and 10.
+After the round is over, the player has the option to replay the game.